mmorys/charge-pump-analysis/README.md

 **Running the code:**
 1. Add LTspice executable to the system path (first time only)
-   a.
-Find LTspice executable (scad3.exe) in Windows Explorer
+ 1. Find LTspice executable (scad3.exe) in Windows Explorer
-      i.
-By default this is C:\Program Files (x86)\LTC\LTspiceIV\scad3.exe
+  1. By default this is C:\Program Files (x86)\LTC\LTspiceIV\scad3.exe
-   b.
-Add the path of scad3.exe to the system path
+ 2. Add the path of scad3.exe to the system path
-      i.
-Click Start -> Control Panel -> System -> Advanced system settings -> Environment Variables...
+  1. Click Start -> Control Panel -> System -> Advanced system settings -> Environment Variables...
-      ii.
-Under System variables, find Path in the list box
+  2. Under System variables, find Path in the list box
-      iii.
-Click on Path, then click “Edit...”
+  3. Click on Path, then click “Edit...”
-      iv.
-Append the path of scad3.exe to the Environment value string
-      (For example, by default append “;C:\Program Files (x86)\LTC\LTspiceIV” to the end of the Variable value string.
+  4. Append the path of scad3.exe to the Environment value string  (For example, by default append “;C:\Program Files (x86)\LTC\LTspiceIV” to the end of the Variable value string.
 Do not delete any of the current values.)
 2. Adjust the simulation settings in the user_inputs.m file and save.
 Under normal operation, there should be no need to make changes to any other files
 3. Run the charge_pump_analysis.m script